 Second, without a curvy path to travel along, the creek’s flow doesn’t churn as much.
 With less tumbling, churning water, less oxygen is delivered to the creek’s water.
 Without enough oxygen in the water, aquatic insects and animals cannot survive.

-Our restoration project will introduce fallen trees and shrubs that are anchored to the shore and placed in the water.
-This natural material will catch sediment and form new banks to create a narrower “inner channel” with more energy to move sediment and churn-in oxygen.
-The newer, curvier stream will also have better habitat for a variety of fish and aquatic insects.
-This will improve the health of Norton Creek and the Huron River downstream.
+We anchored fallen trees and shrubs to the shore and placed them in the water.
+This natural material is catching sediment and forming new banks to create a narrower “inner channel” with more energy to move sediment and churn-in oxygen.
+The newer, curvier stream creates a better habitat for a variety of fish and aquatic insects.
+This improves the health of Norton Creek and the Huron River downstream.

 About the native planting techniques